Mingxin0104/mhl_example/README.md

 # An example of MHL
 This is an example of mhl.

+## Pruning Details
 In this paper, we continue to follow the magnitude pruning method and perform data augmentation on the data, and the specific techniques are shown as follows:

 - Initially, encoders $h_{MM}$ and $h_{G}$, are randomly initialized with parameters respectively.
 - During each iteration $l$, prune $e\%$ of the smallest-magnitude parameters in $\theta_G^l$ and $\theta_T^l$ by creating masks $m_{MM}^l$ and $m_{G}^l$.